 - Drink more water.

-- Temporarily add more fiber-rich foods into your diet, such as whole grains, legumes, and berries.
+- Add more fiber-rich foods to your diet, such as leafy greens, broccoli, nuts, seeds, and berries.

 - Go for a brisk walk after meals.